plistiak/julep/README.md

 optional arguments:
-  -h, --help            show this help message and exit --configfile CONFIGFILE
+  -h, --help            show this help message and exit --askpass             Ignore password from config file and prompt for it.
+  --configfile CONFIGFILE
                         Configfile with hpoo flow testcases --loglevel LOGLEVEL   FATAL, ERROR, WARNING, INFO, DEBUG